RobertPratley/khmerData_GlyphsApp/README.md

 How to use:

-Data is stored in a csv file, containing relevant fields for building of new glyphData.xml data.
+Data is stored in a csv file, containing relevant fields for building of new glyphData.xml data (to be handled at a later stage).

 sortNames, and accents are currently stripped.
 These can be injected later via classes whilst names are being sorted.